Experienced And Local Real Estate Attorneys

-By handling scores of synthetic stucco cases, the law firm of DeVore, Acton & Stafford has recovered well in excess of $5,000,000 for homeowners in Mecklenburg and surrounding counties whose homes were clad in EIFS or other stucco finishes.
+By handling scores of synthetic stucco cases, the law firm of DeVore, Acton & Stafford, P.A., has recovered well in excess of $5,000,000 for homeowners in Mecklenburg and surrounding counties whose homes were clad in EIFS or other stucco finishes.

 Defective Residential Condo Complex Construction Moisture Rotten Wood, Structural Failure $1.87 Million Confidential Settlement

 Brief Statement of Claim: The plaintiff, a condominium complex, filed suit for defective construction, including moisture intrusion.
 Rotten wood led to structural failure of building.

 A tenant in a warehouse lost sports apparel inventory due to damage sustained resulting from a sprinkler system fracture.
 The fracture caused thousands of gallons of water to flood the unit.
 The plaintiff alleged that the landlord failed to properly maintain the roof and support systems which sagged over time and came to rest on the sprinkler pipe.

 Confidential Sink Hole Settlement

 During closing arguments of week-long trial involving sinkhole in Hickory, North Carolina that nearly swallowed restaurant, the parties reached a confidential settlement with the City of Hickory.